gagan0116/vara-ai/README.md

 VARA AI leverages the cutting-edge capabilities of Amazon Nova to solve complex orchestration and reasoning challenges:

 - **Deep Reasoning**
-  Enabled via `nova-2-pro-v1`.
+  Enabled via Nova's robust capabilities (`nova-pro-v1`).
 Used in the **Ontology**, **Critic**, and **Adjudicator** agents to support multi-step reasoning before generating schemas or refund decisions.
-- **Thought Traces**
-  We retain Amazon Nova's output thought trace metadata to preserve reasoning context across turns and to support **auditability** of how decisions were reached.
 - **High Media Resolution**
-  Configured `media_resolution="high"` in the Defect Analyzer’s vision requests to capture fine-grained defects (e.g., small scratches, hairline cracks) from customer images.
+  Configured for the Defect Analyzer’s vision requests to capture fine-grained defects (e.g., small scratches, hairline cracks) from customer images using native Nova vision capabilities.
 - **Structured Output & Type-Safety**
-  We use `response_schema` and `response_mime_type="application/json"` across agents to enforce strict, machine-validated outputs aligned with our **Neo4j** and **PostgreSQL** schemas.
+  We enforce strict, machine-validated JSON outputs aligned with our **Neo4j** and **PostgreSQL** schemas across all Nova model responses.
 - **Low-Latency Tool Loops**
-  We run the Database Verification Agent on `nova-2-lite-v1` to power fast, multi-turn verification loops where the model selects and executes MCP tools.
+  We run the Database Verification Agent on `nova-lite-v1` to power fast, multi-turn verification loops where the model selects and executes MCP tools autonomously.
 - **Multimodal Perception & Synthesis**
-  We merge Amazon Nova's visual findings from defect images with invoice fields and email context into a single evidence bundle for grounded adjudication.
+  We merge Nova's visual findings from defect images with invoice fields and email context into a single evidence bundle for grounded adjudication.

 ---